 The work in this subproject is characterized by a quantitative determination of the thermochemical parameters (gas concentrations, temperatures, pressure, film thickness, film composition) with a high temporal resolution (kHz).

 For the investigation of the above questions, laser-optical measurement methods, based on absorption spectroscopy, will be used and further enhanced.
 Absolute mole fractions and temperatures will be measured using direct tunable diode laser absorption spectroscopy (dTDLAS).
-This method will be extended to film thickness measurements as well as multi-parameter diagnostics based on super-continuum laser absorption spectroscopy (SCLAS).
+This method was extended to film thickness (FMLAS) measurements as well as the investigation of further parameters of the liquid phases.

 In contrast to other measurement methods used in this Collaborative Research Centre, laser absorption spectroscopy is able to provide absolute species concentrations without additional in-situ calibration.
 Especially in the spectral regions of the near-IR and the short mid-IR (NIR, MWIR) it is planned to adapt TDLAS to the conditions during in-cylinder combustion and exhaust gas aftertreatment.
 Here we aim to preserve the unique combination of selectivity, sensitivity and robustness of this method.

 Current goals include the improvement of the sensor for simultaneous detection of film thicknesses, film temperatures and film concentrations of urea water solution with respect to its robustness and applicability in the SCR context.
 This enables the in-situ investigations of the influence of the liquid phase on thermolysis and hydrolysis in an optically accessible generic hot gas test rig.
 Additionally the sensor will be further extended and optimized to give 2D images of the film thickness, temperature and urea distribution.